i066088/build_apache_on_windows/README.md

 As apache has dependencies on some other third party software, make sure to compile these softwares beforehand.

-Before starting the building process, start a Visual Studio Command Prompt 2010 in a workspace (e.g. D:\P4\BUSMB_B1\SBO\9.2_DEV) and set environment variables as below:
+Before starting the building process, start a Visual Studio Command Prompt 2017 in a workspace and set environment variables as below:

 **[ For WIN 32 bit ]**